306 Winter St, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury

-A glimpse of Duxbury’s agricultural past.
-A gorgeous, tree-lined open field with a small drumlin hill at its center.
+Berrybrook Fields is a gorgeous, tree-lined, 41-acre hay field that offers a glimpse of Duxbury’s agricultural past.
 A cart path provides about 0.25 mile of trail, with ample opportunities for extending your walk along the edges of the fields.
+There are vernal pools on site, as well as a small drumlin hill, topped with an iconic oak tree.

 Features

-Farming began on this land around 1750 (Molkiah Farm).
-The neighborhood was populated largely by members of the Chandler family — in fact, the southwest part of Duxbury was known for a time as Chandlerville because there were so many Chandlers there.
+Farming likely began on this property around 1750 (Molkiah Farm).
+The neighborhood was populated largely by members of the Chandler family — in fact, the southwest part of Duxbury was known for a time as Chandlerville because there were so many Chandlers living there.
 It was also known as Tarkiln, because of a kiln and tar pits located there even earlier.
 In addition to keeping livestock and growing field crops, residents often harvested timber from the adjacent woodlands.
 There was a sawmill nearby, on Pine Brook.
-The Town of Duxbury purchased the property in 2008.
+The Town of Duxbury purchased this property with Community Preservation funds in 2008.

 Trail Description